pedrocol/basal_mom5-collaborative-project/README.md

 # basal_mom5

 A collaborative project to work on the ACCESS-OM2-01 + "basal melt distributed at depth parameterization" simulations.
-This is a central repository where we can propose different scenarios that could affect the impact of fresh water input at depth.
+This is a central repository where we can propose different scenarios that could affect the overall impact of fresh water input at depth.
 Diagnostics, figures, scripts, and/or changes to the parameterization are also open for discussion.

 # How it works (from https://github.com/adele157/easterlies-collaborative-project)